invenia/blog/_posts/JuliaLangFeatures.md

  - ❌ Pseudo-OO objects with public/private methods,
  - ❌ Dynamic Source Tranformation / Custom Compiler Passes (Cassette).

-Some of these you should do (✅) when appropriate,
+Some of these (✅) should be used when appropriate,
-others are rarely approriate (❌) but are interesting to understand how things work.
+while others (❌) are rarely appropriate, but are instructive.
 A particularly large portion of this post is about traits, because they are one of the most powerful and interested julia features.
 They emerge of of types, multiple dispatch,